amikos-tech/chroma-cookbook/docs/core/configuration.md

 ## HNSW Configuration

 HNSW is the underlying library for Chroma vector indexing and search.
 Chroma exposes a number of parameters to configure HNSW for your use case.
-All HNSW parameters are configured as metadata on the collection level.
+All HNSW parameters are configured as metadata for a collection.

 !!! tip "Changing HNSW parameters"